Friedrich Lütge: Postwar Munich

 Wohnungswirtschaft ("settlement and housing") was a topic that continued to interest him during his Munich years.
 Lütge was a member of an "Expert Advisory Committee" to the West German Ministry for Housing Development, and in 1949 published a new edition of his introduction to settlement and housing.
 Then in 1957 he authored a further contribution titled Die Wohnungs- und Siedlungswirtschaft in der Konjunktur ("Housing and urban development and the economic cycle").

-In 1960 he received an invitation, which in the end he turned down, to take a professorship in Economic History at the University of Cologne.
-This triggered a negotiation with his own university in Munich which led to a re-assignment of teaching responsibilities that corresponded more closely with the reality of what was already happening.
+In 1960, he received an invitation, which in the end he turned down, to take a professorship in Economic History at the University of Cologne.
+This triggered a negotiation with the Ludwig-Maximilians-Universität München in Munich which led to a re-assignment of teaching responsibilities that corresponded more closely with the reality of what was already happening.
 At the same time his "Seminar for Economic History" was extended in scope and elevated in status, becoming the university "Institute for Social and Economic History".

-In 1967 he published in a single volume a synthesis from his various regional studies concerning German agrarian societal structures from the Early Middle Ages till the Bauernbefreiung (liberation of the peasantry) in the eighteenth and nineteenth centuries.
+In 1967, he published in a single volume a synthesis from his various regional studies concerning German agrarian societal structures from the Early Middle Ages till the Bauernbefreiung (liberation of the peasantry) in the eighteenth and nineteenth centuries.
 This appeared as Volume 3 of the Deutsche Agrargeschichte ("German Agrarian History") series produced by Günther Franz (which would eventually extend to 40 volumes).
-Back in 1952 he had already published Deutsche Sozial- und Wirtschaftsgeschichte ("German Social and Economic History") which provides a multi-faceted overview of his entire research scope, and a widely used textbook which in some ways represents his most important contribution to historiography.
+Back in 1952, he had already published Deutsche Sozial- und Wirtschaftsgeschichte ("German Social and Economic History") which provides a multi-faceted overview of his entire research scope, and a widely used textbook which in some ways represents his most important contribution to historiography.
 New reworked editions appeared in 1960 and 1966.

-In 1967/68 Friedrich Lütge succeeded in obtaining funding for a second teaching chair in Economic and Social History at Munich.
+In 1967/68, Friedrich Lütge succeeded in obtaining funding for a second teaching chair in Economic and Social History at the Ludwig-Maximilians-Universität München.
 Wolfgang Zorn was invited to fill it.
 Friedrich Lütge himself was by this point seriously ill.
 He died on 25 August 1968.
-He was succeeded at Munich by Knut Borchardt.
+He was succeeded at the Ludwig-Maximilians-Universität München by Knut Borchardt.

 Memberships and celebration

 From 1955 Friedrich Lütge was a member of the Bavarian Academy of Sciences and Humanities in Munich.
-In addition, in 1966 he became a corresponding member of the Royal Academies for Science and the Arts of Belgium.
-At the Munich academy he initiated the establishment of a commission for social and economic history, the committee of which he then chaired.
-On 18 February 1961 the Gesellschaft für Sozial- und Wirtschaftsgeschichte (GSWG; "Society for Social and Economic History") was founded.
+In addition, he became a corresponding member of the Royal Academies for Science and the Arts of Belgium in 1966.
+At the Munich academy, he initiated the establishment of a commission for social and economic history, the committee of which he then chaired.
+On 18 February 1961, the Gesellschaft für Sozial- und Wirtschaftsgeschichte (GSWG; "Society for Social and Economic History") was founded.
 Lütge was key to its creation.
 Till his death he served as its first chairman.
-Since 2005 the GSWG has awarded a Friedrich Lütge Prize every two years "for outstanding dissertations on Social and Economic History".
+Since 2005, the GSWG has awarded a Friedrich Lütge Prize every two years "for outstanding dissertations on Social and Economic History".
 Lütge also headed up the Economic History committee of the German Economic Association (Verein für Socialpolitik) between 1958 and 1962.